Symphony of Fate: Plot

 This is the story of two sisters named Anqi (Yang Mi) and Anna (Guo Zhenni).
 Their dream was to be a famous fashion designer, but fate interred with their lives.
 They fell in love with the same man- Liu Chenxi (Feng Shaofeng).
 Anna decided to go to Shanghai to pursue a higher degree.
 Anqi, who failed the Gaokao exam, met a fashion designer named Zhao Tianyou (Zhang Lunshuo).
 Three years later, Anna was jealous of Anqi's success in her life.
 Anna replaced Anqi to become a famous model, and Anqi became a custodian.
 The kind Anqi never blamed her sister and knew that she needed Anna as a sister.
 Anqi's designs were approved by Zhao Tianyou and he helped Anqi's self-esteem.
-Even though Anna kept on hurting Anqi, Anqi forgived her every time and eventually defeated Anna.
+Even though Anna kept on hurting Anqi, Anqi forgave her every time and eventually defeated Anna.
 Anqi helped Anna on her career, and the two sisters found their respective happiness.